opensearch-project/sql/docs/user/admin/settings.rst

     {
       "error": {
         "reason": "Invalid SQL query",
         "details": "DELETE clause is disabled by default and will be deprecated.
-Using the opensearch.sql.delete.enabled setting to enable it", "type": "SQLFeatureDisabledException"
+Using the plugins.sql.delete.enabled setting to enable it", "type": "SQLFeatureDisabledException"
       },
       "status": 400
     }